Level/abstract-level/README.md

 ### `db.close([callback])`

 Close the database.
-The `callback` function will be called with no arguments if the operation is successful or with a single `error` argument if closing failed for any reason.
+The `callback` function will be called with no arguments if closing succeeded or with a single `error` argument if closing failed.
 If no callback is provided, a promise is returned.

 A database may have associated resources like file handles and locks.
 When you no longer need the database (for the remainder of your program) call `close()` to free up resources.